Toby Marthews

 1. You must be able to use an affiliated email (i.e. a student or staff institutional email provided by an academic or private institution, not a personal gmail or hotmail address).

-2. JASMIN will only allow access from affiliated servers / registered IP addresses and will automatically refuse access from unrecognised machines (e.g. personal laptops), even if you have applied correctly for a login below.
+2. See here for access restrictions.
+JASMIN will automatically refuse access from unrecognised machines (e.g. personal laptops), even if you have applied correctly for a login below.
 Therefore, the first thing to assess is whether you are able to log in to JASMIN at all.
-If you can access any sort of server (whether at an academic institution or not), as long as it has a reverse DNS entry then you should be OK.
-You may need a VPN to be able to access that server as well.
-Test this by doing the "Check IP address resolves ..." test on here.
-Best is to contact your IT support or IT manager at your affiliated institution (whether academic or private) to assess the situation on these points.
+If you can access any sort of server (whether at an academic institution or not), then you should be OK.
 Please check that you have access to the other basic requirements listed here for JULES access.

 3. All JASMIN users need to have a CEDA login, a login account and an SSH key.
-These videos describe the process in detail (see also Get started with JASMIN).
+See Get started with JASMIN and these videos describe the process in detail (however n.b. those videos are old and still use the old server names like jasmin-login1.ceda.ac.uk: this will no longer work because it has been replaced with login1.jasmin.ac.uk, as it correctly says on the Get Started page).
 On approval, you will automatically be subscribed to the JASMIN-USERS Jiscmail listserv, and note the CEDA support email is support at ceda dot ac dot uk (see also CEDA Help).

 *** n.b.
 You have to (i) apply for a JASMIN account and then (ii) apply for a JASMIN 'login service' (via the JASMIN Accounts Portal) and you need both to be able to access JASMIN.
 If you have a JASMIN account but have not applied for the login service, you will get "Permission denied" when you log in. ***